 Inns, Taverns & Alehouses of Kronstadt

 The Welcome Hearth- The largest and most prosperous inn and tavern in Kronstadt, the Welcome Hearth is a three story affair that stands a stones throw from the Pass gate.
-It is owned and operated by Guildmaster Martin Gruen and his wife, Eudokia.
-It was formerly a more simple, two-story affair, but Martin bought up some of the surrounding property with wealth earned abroad (some say that it was his wife’s dowry) and expanded the inn more than two-fold.
+It is owned and operated by Guildmaster Martin Gruen and his wife, Albreda.
+It was formerly a more simple, two-story affair, but Martin bought up some of the surrounding property with wealth earned abroad (some say that it was his late wife’s dowry) and expanded the inn more than two-fold.
 The Hearth has a reputation for cosmopolitan variety, exotic food and hospitality, and it is popular with visiting merchants.

-The Golden Crown- Recently eclipsed by its rival, the Welcome Hearth, this inn and tavern is owned and operated by Emil Gastwirt, a hard-nosed businessman who is good friends with his neighbour, Mayor Rathinger.
+The Golden Crown- Recently eclipsed by its rival, the Welcome Hearth, this inn and tavern is owned and operated by Emil Gastwirt, a hard-nosed businessman who is good friends with his neighbour, former Mayor Rathinger.
 The menu and wine is hardy, traditional German fair and customers pay for quality.
 The Crown (or Corona) is a landmark, being the first inn encountered by caravans arriving through the Citadel gate.
 It is still frequented by merchants from abroad, but many will go farther to enjoy the famed and fashionable hospitality of the Hearth if they are not too fatigued from their journey.

 The Moon and Stars- Yet another inn and tavern, perched on the eastern end of the town square, next to the forbidding structure of the Guild of Stonemasons.
 It is smaller and humbler in every way from her two rivals, the Welcome Hearth and the Golden Crown, except for the notable fact that it is one of the few structures in Kronstadt built almost entirely out of stone.
 It is named for an impressive sculpture that adorns the hearth.
 It’s owner and proprietor, Albrecht der Lahme, was an apprentice stonemason before an injury destroyed the use of his right arm, and he still has many friends among his former guild.
 He has a reputation for intelligence and does not suffer fools, nor haughty airs.
 Most of his regulars are stonemasons, and visitors tend to be Magyars and Szeklers who appreciate the spare accommodation and cooking of his Hungarian cook, Ada.